yugabyte/yugabyte-db/docs/content/preview/migrate/install-yb-voyager.md

 ### Hardware requirements

-- Disk space must be at least 1.5 times the estimated size of the source database.
+- Disk space of at least 1.5 times the estimated size of the source database
 - 2 cores minimum (recommended)

+### Software requirement

+- Java 11 or later.
+For better performance, the recommended version is Java 17.

 ### Prepare the host